mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_database_instance.html.markdown

     * `storage_databases.#.collections.#.name` - Name of the collection.
       * `storage_databases.#.collections.#.data_sources` -     Array of objects where each object represents a stores data store to map with the collection.
         * `storage_databases.#.collections.#.data_sources.#.store_name` -     Name of a data store to map to the `<collection>`.
 Must match the name of an object in the stores array.
+        * `storage_databases.#.collections.#.data_sources.#.dataset_name` -     Human-readable label that identifies the dataset that Atlas generates for an ingestion pipeline run or Online Archive.
         * `storage_databases.#.collections.#.data_sources.#.default_format` - Default format that Federated Database assumes if it encounters a file without an extension while searching the storeName.
         * `storage_databases.#.collections.#.data_sources.#.path` - File path that controls how MongoDB Cloud searches for and parses files in the storeName before mapping them to a collection.
 Specify / to capture all files and folders from the prefix path.
         * `storage_databases.#.collections.#.data_sources.#.database` - Human-readable label that identifies the database, which contains the collection in the cluster.